Switching from GitHub Copilot to Cursor

 Known Gotchas

-1. Cursor is a separate application.
-Unlike Copilot, which runs inside VS Code, Cursor replaces your editor entirely.
-You'll have a different app in your dock/taskbar.
-Some teams resist this because it complicates standardization.
+Cursor is a separate application.
+Unlike Copilot, which runs inside VS Code, Cursor replaces your editor completely.
+You'll have a different app in your dock and taskbar.
+Some teams resist this because it complicates standardizing developer environments.

-2. Extension compatibility is 99%, not 100%.
-Since Cursor forks VS Code, nearly all extensions work.
-But some extensions that depend on specific VS Code internals (like certain remote development extensions) may behave differently.
+Extension compatibility is 99%, not 100%.
+Cursor forks VS Code, so nearly all extensions work.
+But some that depend on VS Code-specific internals - certain remote development or DevContainer extensions - may behave differently or need manual configuration.

-5. GitHub integration is lighter.
+GitHub integration is shallower in Cursor.
 Copilot has native deep integration with GitHub - PR reviews, issue context, repository knowledge bases.
 Cursor works with Git generically.
-If your workflow leans heavily on GitHub-specific features, you'll feel this gap.
+If your workflow depends heavily on GitHub-specific features, you'll feel this difference.

 FAQ